Stamp duty for first home buyers in NSW

 Property value thresholds

-Critical: if you're buying with a partner, BOTH of you must meet all eligibility criteria.
+Critical: If you are buying with a partner, both of you must meet all eligibility criteria.
 If one person has previously owned property, neither of you will qualify for the concession.
 This is a strict requirement that cannot be waived.

 Full exemption (properties up to $800,000)

-If you're purchasing a property valued at $800,000 or less, you'll pay $0 in stamp duty.
-Here's what that means in real savings:
+If you are purchasing a property valued at $800,000 or less, you will pay $0 in stamp duty.
+Here is what that means in real savings:

 Concessional rates (properties $800,001 to $1,000,000)

-If the property exceeds $1,000,000, you'll pay full stamp duty rates with no concession available.
-This is why staying within the concession thresholds is strategically important.
+If the property exceeds $1,000,000, you will pay full stamp duty rates with no concession available.
+This is why staying within the concession thresholds is strategically important when choosing the right property.
+Consider exploring different property types such as strata apartments or freestanding houses in suburbs where prices fall within these thresholds, and use our location, condition and vibes guide to find areas that offer good value.

 Vacant land concessions